-Customer service is, and has always been one of the most important facets of businesses – especially for SaaS start ups who offer subscription-based services.
+Customer service is and has always been one of the most important facets of businesses – especially for SaaS start-ups that offer subscription-based services.
 It is that one distinguishing factor that helps companies retain customers for the long-term and beat churn, resulting in a profitable business model.

 So what is customer success?
 And why is it so important that you see it as a priority in every company’s business plan?

 To understand customer success – we must first understand the significance of customer experience.
 Customer experience or CX encompasses each and every interaction that the customer has with your company.
 With an abundance of products and service providers in almost every SaaS niche, a rich CX is what makes companies profitable and stand out from others.

 As we’ve already discussed before – a great customer experience reduces churn, keeps the customers coming back (to allow more upsells), and brings in more referral business to your organization.

 Customer Success essentially revolves around this.
 Customer Success in SaaS means making sure that customers achieve the “desired outcome” that your product promises.
 This is achieved via interactions with your product and your company.

 So how is customer service different?
 Customer service usually involves the customers facing an issue and raising a ticket with your team to solve it.

 In this way, customer success can be seen as a highly “proactive” customer service.
 It is about optimizing the customer experience in a way that the customer experience is of the highest quality, and the desired outcome is reached easily.

 It encompasses all the departments of your organization, (including high-quality customer service), and begins right from the moment the customers first engage with your product to the time they become happy users (and promoters) of it.